Lux-Ferre/Lux-Ferre/README.md

     <img src="solar_system.svg" width="400" height="400">
 </div>
 <p align="center">
  This is a variant of my pure CSS solar system, modified to work on GitHub.
 Each planet is just a coloured div.
-A responsive version (using Bootstrap) will be on my website soon.
+The original responsive version (using Bootstrap) will be on my website soon.
 </p>

 <h3 align="center">Idle-Pixel</h3>